apt-helion/passwdmgr/README.md

 # passwdmgr
 A password manager for the linux terminal.
+(Don't actually use this)

 ./passwdmgr.py to initialise the program and create $HOME/.passwdmgr